-HEMA 1020: Ethical and Legal Issues in Healthcare Management: 3 credits
+HEMA 3020: Legal and Ethical Issues in Health Services Management: 3 credits

-In this course, the student will analyze the basis and principles of law and the constitutional basis of a legal system.
-Students will evaluate the policies and legal issues involved in providing healthcare services.
-Students will also analyze state and federal legislation regarding the right to privacy, labor law, and healthcare services.
+In this course, students will analyze the principles and foundations of law, along with the constitutional basis of the legal system.
+They will evaluate policy and legal aspects related to the provision of health services.
+Additionally, they will interpret state and federal legislation concerning privacy rights, labor rights, and health services.

-HEMA 1030: Healthcare Organizational Finance: 3 credits
+HEMA 4000: Risk Management and Compliance in Healthcare: 3 credits